alabou/NMOS-MatroxOnly/NMOS With IS-11.md

 For a Receiver with HDMI Outputs supporting EDID, the information from the EDID of the device connected to the HDMI Output MAY influence the capabilities of the Receiver.
 For example a connected monitor suporting a maximum resolution of 1080p could change the maximum resolution supported by the associated Receiver to max 1080p.

+#### Preference

+A Receiver SHOULD express its capabilities using a `urn:x-nmos:cap:meta:preference` value of 100 for the preferred configuration and other values for alternate configurations.
+A Receiver MUST express its capabilities using the `urn:x-nmos:cap:meta:preference` meta attribute considering that capabilities are first sorted from high to low values of `urn:x-nmos:cap:meta:preference` prior to be processed by Controllers and Senders.

+The preferred configuration SHOULD allow a single possible value for capabilities that are not unconstrained.

 ## Senders

 Initialy a Controller MUST verify if the IS-11 API is supported for a given Sender by a `GET` to `/x-nmos/streamcompatibility/v1.0/senders/{senderId}/status`.
 If the response status is 200 the Sender supports the IS-11 API, otherwise it does not support the IS-11 API.